como-usar-freertos-en-arduino

 arduino-freertos-task-priority

-Notation and syntax in FreeRTOS
+Notation and Syntax in FreeRTOS

-• Void is preceded by a v
+• Void are preceded with a v

-• Char is preceded by c
+• Char are preceded with a c

-• Short is preceded by s
+• Short are preceded with an s

-• Long is preceded by an l
+• Long are preceded with an l

-• Float is preceded by an f
+• Float are preceded with an f

-• Double is preceded by a d
+• Double are preceded with a d

 • Structures and variable types are preceded by an x

-In addition to this,
+Additionally to this,

-So, for example, you will see ‘xTaskCreate’, instead of simply ‘TaskCreate’.
+Thus, for example, you will see ‘xTaskCreate’, instead of simply ‘TaskCreate’.
 The initial ‘x’ indicates that this function returns a structure.

 More information on the FreeRTOS page - Free RTOS Coding Standard and Style Guide